 Although there are certainly exceptions, androgen receptor density in most men tends to be highest in the upper body and lowest in the lower body, with the absolute lowest density being found in the calves.

 As a result, testosterone can’t exert a very significant effect on the calf muscles, which makes stimulating new growth in this area particularly challenging regardless of how well you train them.

 These are the two primary reasons why calves don’t grow easily if you weren’t blessed in the genetics department for these muscles.

 So, where should you go from here if you have stubborn calves that won’t grow?

 First off, realize that all hope is certainly not lost.

 I’m definitely not saying that you can’t build your naturally thin calves up or achieve a reasonable level of calf development; all I’m saying is that it will likely be a longer road and require more patience and dedication than other muscles.

 The point of this article is not to discourage you, but rather to give you an honest and realistic explanation of why the calves can be often be a hard muscle to build, and that it will be definitely a challenge if your calves don’t seem to naturally respond well to training.

 Secondly, learn how to train them with maximum effectiveness.

-You’ll want to get every advantage you can here, and many guys really do make quite a few important errors when it comes to their calf training strategy.
+You’ll want to get every advantage you can here (including the use of the #1 most powerful muscle building tool available), and many guys really do make quite a few important errors when it comes to their calf training strategy.